 \subsubsection{Non-abelian explicit reciprocity laws (ERL)}

 Suppose that $V$ is a finite cyclic $\Z _p$-module.
 If $V=(\Z /p^{M+1})v^*$ then $\op{Gal}(K_{\pi}/K)\subset (\Z /p^{M+1})^{\times }$ and $\pi $ factors as

 Since $K_{\pi }/K$ is abelian all $\op{Gal}(K_{\pi }/K)^{(v)}$ come from $\Gamma _K^{ab(v)}$ which are well-known by local class field theory.
 Then the corresponding images of $\Gamma _K^{(v)}$ can be found via one-or-another ERL for the Hilbert symbol.
 For example, suppose $K=k((t_0))$ contains a primitive $p^{M}$-th root of unity and $[K_{\pi }:K]=p^M$ then $K_{\pi }=K(\root {p^{M}}\of {v_{\pi }})$, $v_{\pi }\in K^*$.
 So the images $\pi (\Gamma _K^{(v)})$ can be calculated via calculations with the $M$-th Hilbert symbols $(u,v_{\pi})$, where $u\equiv 1\,\op{mod}\,t_0^{v}$.
 The study of different ERL's for the Hilbert symbol (and its analogs) is one of most popular areas of Algebraic Number Theory.
 It has very rich history \cite{Le} started with Kummer's work in 1859.
-Known ERL's have more-or-less similar structure: the answer appears as a residue of suitable explicitly constructed differential form.
-As example, cf. fundamental contributions of Shafarevich \cite{Sh}, Artin-Hasse \cite{AH}, Iwasawa \cite{Iw}, Br\" uckner-Vostokov \cite{Br, Vo}, Witt \cite{Fo}, Coates-Wiles \cite{CW}, et al. If $V$ from \ref{S013} is not cyclic one-or-another non-abelian version of the Hilbert symbol and the corresponding ERL's could be used to study the question from Section \ref{S013} in full generality.
-Such symbol should use as essential ingredients nilpotent versions of local class field theory and of Kummer or Artin-Schreier theory.
+All known ERL's have more-or-less similar structure: the answer appears as a residue of a suitable explicitly constructed differential form.
+As example, we can refer to fundamental contributions of Shafarevich \cite{Sh}, Artin-Hasse \cite{AH}, Iwasawa \cite{Iw}, Br\" uckner-Vostokov \cite{Br, Vo}, Witt \cite{Fo}, Coates-Wiles \cite{CW}, et al. If $V$ from above Subsection \ref{S013} is not cyclic then one-or-another non-abelian version of the Hilbert symbol and the corresponding ERL's could be used to study a similar question in full generality.
+Such symbol should use as essential ingredients nilpotent versions of local class field theory and appropriate versions of Kummer or Artin-Schreier theory.
 The idea of creating nilpotent class field theory was very popular for a very long time, e.g.\,\cite{Sh, KdS, KKL}.
 Recently, F.\,Laubie \cite{LF1} obtained such theory by generalizing the approach from \cite{KdS}.
 It is based on the idea of iteration of Lubin-Tate theories via the field-of-norms functor.
 This theory posseses many nice properties but is not adjusted for obtaining (even very well-known) explicit information about involved Galois groups.
 A nilpotent analog of the Artin-Schreier theory was constructed by the author in \cite{Ab1, Ab2}; it allowed us to obtain new results about ramification filtration in \cite{Ab1, Ab3}.
-Introduction of nilpotent analog of Hilbert symbol could be stated now as the question about linking the Laubie and our theories.
+Introduction of nilpotent analogue of Hilbert symbol could be stated now as the question about linking the Laubie and our theories.
 This will allow us to benefit from functorial properties of the first and explicit constructions of the second theories.
-Notice that the case of ``small'' represntations \cite{Ab16} gives a positive feeling about existence of ERL's in the non-abelian context.
+Notice that the case of ``small'' representations \cite{Ab16} gives a positive feeling about existence of ERL's in the non-abelian context.